tuupola/branca-spec/README.md

 7. Optionally if you need separate `tag` extract the last 16 bytes from the `ciphertext|tag` combination from previous step.
 You don't need this if your crypto library supports combined mode, like libsodium.
 8. Decrypt and verify the with IETF XChaCha20-Poly1305 AEAD with user provided secret `key`, `nonce` and optionally `tag`.
 Use `header` as the additional data for AEAD.
-9. Optionally if the user has specified a `ttl` when verifying the token add the `ttl` to `timestamp` and compare this to curren unixtime.
+9. Optionally if the user has specified a `ttl`, when verifying the token add the `ttl` to `timestamp` and compare this to current unixtime.

 ## Libraries